ConsciousML/terragrunt-template-catalog-aws/modules/iam_policies/README.md

 <!-- BEGIN_TF_DOCS -->
 # Iam Policies Module

-This module creates and attaches policies to a IAM role.
+This module creates and attaches policies to a IAM role

 ## Requirements